iosephus/getting-cleaning-data/README.md

 There are two main steps here.
 First adding the 561 column names to the data[["X"]] data frame.
-The column names are loaded from "feature_info.txt".There is an issue here, that the list of names appearing in the file has duplicates (see for example lines 390 and 404 of the text file), and the corresponding columns in data[["X"]] contain different numbers.
+The column names are loaded from *feature_info.txt*.There is an issue here, that the list of names appearing in the file has duplicates (see for example lines 390 and 404 of the text file), and the corresponding columns in data[["X"]] contain different numbers.
 My choice in this case was to rename the duplicated columns names using